SamuelDAdams/friend-monitor/README.md

 # Friend Monitor
-Stalk your friends with their permission
+Stalk your friends with their permission?